How much does a frame and fork cost?

 Do you only sell complete bikes?

 Although I prefer to build your bike as a complete unit in order to guarantee that it looks and performs its best, I’m also happy to send you the frame for your favorite professional bike mechanic to build up.
 I don’t charge a build fee if you get a majority of the components through Manzanita Cycles.
-And I offer special pricing on the components for a full or almost full build.

 Do you build custom wheels, racks, or stems?